 The strategy is brilliant.
 SAFETek is going to be able to leverage the balance sheets of hundreds of thousands, if not millions to enable it to have the equipment in place to become a leader in big data analytics.

-In my review of Kuvera’s marketing materials, I discovered that a purchaser of an APEX processing card can opt to purchase a Timeless Protect Inc., insurance policy for $2,750.
-The policy guarantees the purchaser the full repayment of the principal and the insurance premium in the event that SAFETEK becomes unviable.
-Timeless Protect is an insurance company who is reinsured by some of the world’s largest insurance companies including Lloyd’s of London.
+Included with the purchase of a APEX card is the paid premium for a Total Protection Plus insurance policy.
+The policy guarantees the purchaser the full repayment of the principal in the event that SAFETEK becomes unviable.
+Total Protection Plus is a subsidiary of UIU, United International Underwriters, a global insurance brokerage firm.
+The Total Protection Plus Program is insured and reinsured only by insurance companies that maintain an ‘Excellent’ financial strength credit rating by third party monitors such as AM Best, Moody’s and Fitch.
+Our Insurers have been in business up to 125 years and are globally recognized.
 The insurance makes it much easier for the Kuvera distributors to sell the Apex cards.
 Another factor to consider is that Kuvera’s distributors are experienced at selling crypto currency mining equipment.
 For its last two fiscal years ended March 31st of 2018 and 2019, the company sold an aggregate of $5.9 million of crypto currency mining equipment and services.

 SAFETek is in a great position to have its cake and eat it too.
 The wholly owned subsidiary can utilize the APEX cards to produce revenue from mining altcoins which can be converted into Bitcoins and easily sold until it builds out its base of big data analytics clients.
 Obviously, investors have missed this.
 Otherwise, the share price on July 17, 2019, would not have been a penny below the $0.028 price on March 18, 2019, the date of “The Bull is Big Data” press release.
 Over the same period the price of a Bitcoin increased to $13,826, compared to $3,988 on March 18, 2019.
 The spike in the price of a Bitcoin has increased the revenue and profit margin for every APEX card that SAFETek leases and purchases.
 Assuming that the price of a Bitcoin remains does not crash back to its March 2019 level the timetable for the joint venture to reach the $20 million in pre-tax income target for Investview has been accelerated.
 The significant appreciation of a Bitcoin during the second quarter of 2019, has lowered the risk for Investview and its shareholders.